Cameron-Porter/si-review/README.md

 Add a database to store the information (this can be hosted in the cloud, as well)

 ## Super bonus

 Deploy to a web hosting service

 ## Questions

 When you refresh the cart page, the cart disappears, why is this?
 What is the difference between a default and a non-default export?
 Could you give a broad overview of how Redux works?
 When is a React component re-rendered?
 When is a React component function called?
 Is this the same as when it's re-rendered?

+## Answers

+- The cart page saves things in the redux store, meaning it is in browser memory and not persistent.
+- Default vs named exports default doesn't need curly braces and named does.
+- Its a central place for data to be stored.
+Can be updated through functions (reducers) and any component can access/update the states within the store.
+- React components re-render when props/state change and sometimes when the parent component also re-renders.
+- A component is called when it is rendered for the 1st time or re-rendered due to props/state changes.
+If the props/state have not changed after it has been called the 1st time, then calls will just reference a previously rendered version of the component to save resources.